 Support Online Mass Services

 The Oblates of the Virgin Mary are committed to providing virtual Masses and ministries.
-During these challenging times in our communities, please consider donating to our Annual Fund.
+During these challenging times in our communities, please consider making a Mass offering.